URiem/heritage-housing-PP5/README.md

 My personal motivation for choosing this project, is that I myself inherited two properties in a small town in the US in 2011 and subsequently became licensed and worked as a real estate agent for several years in order to gain experience in the real estate market and ultimately sell the properties I had inherited.

+## CRISP-DM Workflow

+The project was developed using the Cross Industry Standard Process for Data Mining.
+This follows several iterations over well defined steps:

+1. Business Understanding - This incorporates an extensive discussion with the client and their expectations as well as the development of acceptance criteria.
+These are layed out in the [Business Requirements](#business-requirements) below.
+2. Data Understanding - The data needed to achieve the business requirements must be identified and understood.
+Are the data available to answer the business requirements?
+An initial statistical analysis helps to determine whether the data available are adequate to answer the business requirements.
+This task is carried out in the Data Cleaning Notebook.
+3. Data Preparation - Clean and impute data, carry out feature engineering, such as transformations or scaling, reformat data if needed.
+This step is very important to ensure the most effective and accurate modelling outcome.
+This is carried out in the Data Cleaning and Feature Engineering Notebooks.
+4. Modelling - Determine the model algorithms to be used.
+Split the data into train and test sets.
+Use train sets to validate various algorithms and tune them using a hyperparamter search.
+This is carried out in the ModelEvalRegression_v1 Notebook.
+5. Evaluation - Use the test set to evaluate the model performance.
+Match these with the business acceptance criteria.
+This is carried out in the ModelEvalRegression_v1 and ModelEvalRegression_v2 Notebooks.
+6. Deployment - Develop the streamlit app that will satisfy the business requirements determined in collaboration with the client and deploy the app online.
+The app is deployed in Heroku and the process is described in the [Deployment](#deployment) section below.

+These steps can be matched up nicely to 6 Epics in the Agile development process.
+As we move along the pipeline of the development process we may flow back and forth between stages/epics of the development process as we learn new insight and have to revisit previous step in order to refine the development.
+While ultimately moving towards the final delivery of a product that satisfies the users/clients requirements.

 ## Business Requirements

 A client who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, has requested help in maximising the sales price for the inherited properties.